Skip to content

 Connection before curriculum

-Connecting with Aboriginal and Torres Strait Islander communities begins when connecting and reflecting with yourself.
+Connecting with Aboriginal and Torres Strait Islander communities begins when connecting with and reflecting on yourself.

 It starts with asking yourself why you want to engage and how you hope to strengthen your pedagogical practice and deepen relationships.